 Use your background - and a bit of education - to pursue a new career without starting from scratch.

 You've put in countless hours to get where you're at in your current job, but you're miserable.
 Now what?
-You may actually be able to use some of the skills and education you already have to change into a different and more fulfilling career while remaining in the same field or one similar.
+You may actually be able to use some of the skills and education you already have to change into a different and more fulfilling career while remaining in the same field or one similar."If you're coming from another career that has the basic skills and education needed in a new career, it's easy to make a move," says Karen Galli, a career consultant and President of One Leadership Group, a company dedicated to helping individuals develop professionally and personally.

 Of course, what is considered "easy" will be different for everyone, depending on their education and background.
 But according to experts, the career switches detailed here make sense, as skills and knowledge could transfer smoothly.